-FULL, TOURING AND STREET AUTOMOBILES
+FULL.
+TOURING AND STREET AUTOMOBILES

-Entrants in the Preparation Groups are judged in three designations: Full concours are judged exterior, interior, engine, storage compartments and undercarriage; Touring are judged exterior, interior, engine and storage compartments; undercarriage (chassis front/rear is not judged) and Street are judged exterior and interior only (chassis front/rear, engine and storage compartments are not judged).
-The Restoration Group is full only - all components are judged including the undercarriage.
-The Preservation Group is full only - all components are judged including the undercarriage.
-Entrants in Touring and Street are encouraged to drive their Porsches to Parade.
+Entrants in the Preparation Groups are judged in two designations: Touring are judged exterior, interior, engine and storage compartments; Street is judged exterior and interior only (chassis front/rear, engine and storage compartments are not judged).
+The Restoration Group is full only - all components are evaluated excluding the undercarriage.
+The Preservation Group is full only - all components are evaluated excluding the undercarriage.